rafajafa/Pass-Hash/README.md

 - ✅ Set custom password length
 - ✅ Auto-scaling UI and fonts when window is resized
 - ✅ Copy generated password to clipboard

+### Installation

+1. Clone the repository or download the source files.
+2. RUN python frontend.py